Portable GPS navigator shopping guide

 How are you going to mount it?

-Mounting: Most navigators come with a windshield mounting bracket (suction cup mount), which is one of the easiest and most easily viewable ways to install the device.
+Most navigators come with a windshield mounting bracket (suction cup mount), which is one of the easiest and most easily viewable ways to install the device.
 These work very well with the smaller portable devices.
-However, some areas do not allow devices of any sort to be mounted on the windshield.
+However, some areas do not allow devices of any sort to be mounted on the windshield, so be sure to check your local regulations.
 Another mounting option is a disc which mounts to your dash or console with heavy-duty adhesive backing.
 Or you can use a portable friction mount, which is a non-slip beanbag with a mount attached to it — perfect for uneven surfaces.
+Many of the in-car mounting and holding solutions available for handheld devices can be also repurposed for portable navigators.

 There are many other features which could mean the difference between you choosing one unit or another, so be sure to read each product description before you decide which system is the best one for you.